Fort Worth Truck Accident Lawyer

 Potential Sources of Compensation

 The purpose of a truck accident personal injury claim is to make the injured party whole again.
 This requires a full evaluation of how the incident has affected the lives of the injured party including their physical injuries.
-Broken bones, burns, separated joints, spinal cord damage, and traumatic brain injuries (TBI) are all common results from truck collisions.
+Broken bones, burns, separated joints, spinal cord or back damage, and traumatic brain injuries (TBI) are all common results from truck collisions.
 These massive vehicles are also capable of inflicting catastrophic injuries that will require medical attention for the rest of an individual’s life.

 In addition to physical losses, injured claimants could seek compensation for emotional trauma including mental anguish, pain and suffering, and loss of enjoyment of life.
 At-fault truckers must also provide wage reimbursement to injured parties.
 This includes payments for current lost earnings and lost future work potential.
 A skilled Fort Worth truck accident attorney could help to pursue claims for their full value.

 Truck accident cases could involve multiple defendants depending on the context and severity of the collision.
 Often, the defendant is the driver of the truck at the time of the accident.
 However, sometimes the driver’s parent trucking company may bear some liability for the accident as well as the manufacturer of a faulty part.

 Additionally, the Texas Tort Claims Act says that injured individuals could file a civil action the government for truck accidents involving government-owned vehicles such as municipal dump trucks under these conditions:

 - The driver was performing their job duties at the time